 }

-HencearchiveFiltersThe powerful data provided, the next step is how to convert this data into a user-friendly filtering interface on the front end.
+NowarchiveFiltersThe powerful data provided, next is how to convert this data into a user-friendly filter interface on the front end.

-Firstly, when the page loads, or when the user switches content models, we need to callarchiveFiltersInterface to fetch the latest filtering conditions.
-This is usually an asynchronous operation that can be performed using JavaScript'sfetchoraxioslibraries to complete.
+Firstly, when the page loads or when the user switches the content model, we need to callarchiveFiltersThe interface retrieves the latest filtering conditions.
+This is usually an asynchronous operation, which can be done using JavaScript'sfetchoraxioslibraries.

 async function fetchFilters(moduleId) {